mheberger/brazil-discharge/README.md

 The purpose of these Python scripts was to extend these records to include daily flow data from 2010 to present.

+Thank you to Ayan Santos Fleischmann and Jessica Fontoura at the Instituto de Pesquisas Hidráulicas (IPH/UFRGS) for help in understanding these data and files.

 ## Reference: ##

 Almagro, André, Paulo Tarso S. Oliveira, Antônio Alves Meira Neto, Tirthankar Roy, and Peter Troch.
 2021.
 “CABra: A Novel Large-Sample Dataset for Brazilian Catchments.”
 Hydrology and Earth System Sciences 25 (6): 3105–35. https://doi.org/10.5194/hess-25-3105-2021.